mertdogar/multer-resizer/README.md

 # Multer Resizer

 Multer Resizer is an addon for the commonly used express library multer.
-It extends the file upload feature of multer and transforms images resizing to a piece of cake.
+It extends the file upload feature of multer and transforms image-resizing to a piece of cake.

 Traditional image upload using multer:
 ```javascript